-You’ll want to check all manifold bolts and flange bolts that secures the CAT.
-Also inspect and tighten all the bolts holding the rest of the exhaust securely.
+You’ll want to check all manifold bolts and flange bolts that secure the CAT.
+Also, inspect and tighten all the bolts holding the rest of the exhaust securely.

-There are many moving parts and components that could become loose or dry over time.
+Some moving parts and components could become loose or dry over time.
 Below are a few other components you can check.